The Golden Blade: Plot

-Meanwhile, Khairuzan's handmaiden, Bakhamra, informs Hadi about the magic sword, and he and his father steal it by creating a replica and then drugging Harun in order to switch the two.
-Khairuzan wakes Harun from his stupor and later asks him why he has not yet signed up for the tournament.
-When she disagrees with his response that he is not aristocratic enough to marry her, he kisses her.
-He then races to Barcus to proclaim his newfound joy, and refuses to listen when Barcus warns him that the second inscription counsels that the bearer's true reward will arrive in a grave of stone.
+Meanwhile, Khairuzan's handmaiden, Bakhamra, informs Hadi about the magic sword.
+He and Jafar drug Harun, steal the sword and replace it with a replica.
+Khairuzan wakes Harun from his stupor and asks why he has not signed up for the tournament.
+Thinking that he is not aristocratic enough to marry her, Harun is surprised by this question, and the two share a kiss.
+He then races to Barcus and proclaims his newfound joy.
+Barcus warns him that the second inscription counsels that the bearer's true reward will arrive in a grave of stone.
+Nonetheless, Harun refuses to listen.

 At the tournament, Hadi defeats Harun by cheating.
 Harun realizes his sword was switched and suspects Khairuzan to be responsible.
-He breaks into the palace and finds Bakhamra.
-She has just been jilted by Hadi and so reveals his scheme to Harun.
-Harun locates Hadi just as he is about to bring his unwilling bride to bed, and fights with him.
-He is captured by Hadi's guards and brought before Jafar.
-Bakhamra and the Caliph overhear the vizier plan to kill them and blame Harun.
-When the Caliph orders Jafar arrested, the vizier brings out his medallion, which is the same as the one Harun carries, and tries to kill the Caliph with the magic sword, but it slices into a stone pillar and remains stuck there.
+After being jilted by Hadi, Bakhamra reveals his scheme to Harun.
+Hadi is about to bring his unwilling bride to bed, when Harun finds him.
+Captured by Hadi's guards, Harun is brought before Jafar.
+Bakhamra and the Caliph overhear the vizier's plan to kill them and blame Harun.
+When the Caliph orders Jafar arrested, the vizier brings out his medallion, which is identical to the one Harun carries.
+Trying to kill the Caliph, Jafar slices the magic sword into a stone pillar, where it remains stuck.
 The guards kill the Caliph and go after Harun and Khairuzan, who escape and fabricate their deaths.

 Jafar and Hadi soon discover that they cannot pull the sword out of the column and call men in from across Bagdad to attempt to pull it out.
 While Khairuzan gathers the townspeople around her, Harun and Barcus sneak back into the palace.
-Harun fights with the guards and is almost captured when Khairuzan rouses the people to storm the palace.
+Harun fights with the guards and is almost captured when Khairuzan and her people storm the palace.
 He grabs the sword from the stone, causing it to collapse on top of Jafar and Hadi.
-Khairuzan bestows on Harun the title Al-Rhashid (the righteous).
-Then they kiss.
+After Khairuzan bestows on Harun the title Al-Rhashid (the righteous), the two kiss.